 – Appian of Alexandria, Roman history, XIX.93

 In 142 BCE became a censor.
 He was a lover and patron of Greek culture and philosophy.
-He was friends with Terentius, the poet Lucilius, the historian Polybius and the philosopher Panaitios were around him.
+He was friends with Terentius, the poet Lucylius, the historian Polybius and the philosopher Panaetius around him.
 Together with other prominent figures of Rome, he created the circle of Scipio.

 In 129 BCE he lost support because he opposed the agrarian reforms of Tiberius Gracchus.

-He died suddenly in 129 BCE, and his death remains unexplained, it is believed that he was murdered by supporters of the Gracchi.
+He died suddenly in 129 BCE, and his death remains unexplained, it is believed that he was murdered by supporters of the Gracchians.

 Scipio was an opponent of the agricultural reforms of the Grakch brothers, consisting in granting plots of agricultural land to the commoners.
 Like his foster father, he was a supporter and promoter of Greek culture.
 The Carthaginian state, reborn after the Second Punic War, disappeared from the maps, opening the way for further Roman expansion in Africa.
 His shares in Spain increased Roman ownership in the province.
 He was one of the founders of the later powerful Roman Empire.